The 2026 Spring Program Guide will be arriving within the next 7-10 business days. The current program guide can be found here.

 They accept many different insurance plans, and there are self-pay options too.
 Plus, if you need financial help, the Bexley Community Foundation will cover the cost of the screening.
 Appointments can be scheduled by phone (only) at 614-293-4455 or 800-240-4477.
 Walk-ins are unavailable.

-This event is in partnership with City Council President Jessica Saad, City of Bexley, Bexley Community Foundation, and Bexley Public Library.
+This event is in partnership with City Council President Jessica Saad, City of Bexley, Bexley Community Foundation, Bexley Public Library, and The James Cancer Center at The Ohio State University.

 Library Parking & Entrance Information: